Home Accidents, Deaths and Injuries: Statistics and Facts

 Natural Heat and Cold

-Extreme temperatures caused 1,200 preventable home deaths in 2023, with older adults being the most at risk.
-Heat-related fatalities often result from dehydration and prolonged exposure, while cold-related deaths are commonly due to hypothermia in poorly heated homes.
+Extreme temperatures caused 1,200 preventable home deaths in 2023.
+Older adults had the highest risk.
+Heat-related deaths are often linked to dehydration and prolonged sun exposure.
+Cold-related deaths are most common in poorly heated homes, where hypothermia sets in gradually.

 Firearms

-Firearms caused 400 preventable home deaths in 2023, with young adults and children among the most affected.
+Firearms caused 400 preventable home deaths in 2023.
+Young adults and children were among the most affected.
 The highest number of fatalities occurred among young adults aged 25 to 44 (100 deaths), followed by 15 to 24 and 45 to 64 (70 deaths).
-Many incidents stem from unsecured firearms being accessed accidentally.
+Many incidents result from unsecured firearms being accessed by children or others in the household.

 mortgage icon